 Can you find out in 20 minutes?
 Well, that is the standard time limit for this puzzle.
 If you have time in your hands, go on till you solve it.

-This is one of the most well-balanced puzzles I know of and I am sure you will enjoy when trying to solve it.
+This is one of the most well-balanced puzzles I know of and I am sure you will enjoy solving it.

 The efforts to analyze and reach the solution is more important than the solution itself.

-Solution to Einstein riddle who owns the fish: Problem analysis and nature of the problem
+Solution to Einstein's riddle who owns the fish: Problem analysis and definition

-There are six variables or dimensions (as I call it) in this problem—House each with a specific position, Color of house, Occupant each with a specific nationality, Pet, Drink choice, and Smoking choice.
+The puzzle has six variables or dimensions—House: each with a specific position, Color of house, Occupant: each with a specific nationality, Pet, Drink choice, and Smoking choice.
 Each of these variables has five unique values.

-Assuming that this is a well-formed logic puzzle with a unique solution, we understand by a brief scan through the problem description, that when fully assigned, there will finally be five unique combinations of values of six variables.
+As this should be a well-formed logic puzzle with a unique solution, we gather by a brief scan through the problem description, that, when fully assigned, there will finally be five unique combinations of values of six variables.

-In other words, values of the six variables (five for each variable) have to be assigned one-to-one.
-Simply speaking, no single variable value can be assigned to two values of another variable.
+Values of the six variables (five for each variable) have to be assigned one-to-one.
+No single variable value can be assigned to two values of another variable.

 For example, an occupant of a specific nationality living in a house of a fixed position of unique color, has a unique pet, drinks a unique drink and smokes a unique brand of cigarette.